cheuktingli/psitip/README.rst

   - :code:`verbose_flatten` : Set to True to output progress in unfolding user-defined information quantities.
 Default is False.

-  - :code:`verbose_eliminate_toreal` : Set to True to output progress in eliminating random variables using the :code:`toreal = True` option.
+  - :code:`verbose_eliminate_toreal` : Set to True to output progress in eliminating random variables using the :code:`method = "real"` option.
 Default is False.

 License